xshapira/prettier-linting/docs/user-guide/es6-environment.md

 ## Prettier With ESLint

-If you're using Prettier with [ESLint](https://eslint.org/), you'll need to install [prettier-eslint](https://github.com/prettier/prettier-eslint) as an npm package *globally* for you text editor integration via extensions and as a *devDependency* in your project. `prettier-eslint` formats your JavaScript using prettier followed by `eslint --fix`.
+If you're using Prettier with [ESLint](https://eslint.org/), you'll need to install [prettier-eslint](https://github.com/prettier/prettier-eslint) as an npm package *globally*.
+This will be needed Prettier text editor integration via extensions and as a *devDependency* in your project. `prettier-eslint` formats your JavaScript using prettier followed by `eslint --fix`.

 **Note: The following instructions assumes you have Prettier setup as mentioned previously.**